brariden/melpa-gpl-snapshot/melpa/packages/jtags-readme.txt

 While etags knows only the name of the identifier, jtags also knows the context in which the identifier is used.
 This allows jtags to find the correct declaration at once, instead of the declaration that happens to appear first in the tags table file.

+However, there are cases when jtags cannot lookup tags.
+That is because the etags program included with Emacs does not generate correct tags table files for Java source code.
+For example, the interface java.util.Map is missing from the tags table files, and therefore cannot be looked up.

-The jtags package also contains a function for completing partly typed class members, and functions for managing tags table files.
+In addition to looking up identifiers and showing their declaration or documentation, the jtags package also contains a function for completing partly typed identifiers, and functions for managing tags table files.

 The following interactive functions are included in jtags mode: